neo4j-rstats/rmd4j/README.md

 Disclaimer: this package is still at an experimental level, and should only be used for testing, bug reports, and enhancement requests.

-This package has only been tested on these platforms for now, so it might not work on other :
+This package has only been tested on these platforms for now, with the files found in `inst/examples`, so it might not work on others :

-  - neo4j 3.4.0

-  - Linux Mint

   - neo4j 3.3.3

       - Mac OSX

+  - neo4j 3.4.0-alpha08

+      - Linux Mint

+      - Windows 10

 # rmd4j